-This is a support resource for Bill Roberts teachers to share successes / challenges and have a critical discussion about the implementation of thinking routines from Ron Ritchhart's book.
+This is a support resource for Bill Roberts teachers to share successes / challenges and have a critical discussion about INQUIRY and how to make it work with the thinking strategies and backward design.

 Sunday, May 5, 2013